pengzhendong/wetext/README.md

 Python runtime for WeTextProcessing (does not depend on Pynini).

-WeTextProcessing is a text processing library that provides text normalization (TN) and inverse text normalization (ITN) capabilities for Chinese and English text.
+WeTextProcessing is a text processing library that provides text normalization (TN) and inverse text normalization (ITN) capabilities for Chinese, English and Japanese text.
 It uses Finite State Transducers (FSTs) for efficient text processing.

 ## Features

-- Text Normalization (TN) for Chinese and English
+- Text Normalization (TN) for Chinese, English and Japanese
-- Inverse Text Normalization (ITN) for Chinese
+- Inverse Text Normalization (ITN) for Chinese and Japanese
 - Traditional to Simplified Chinese conversion
 - Full-width to Half-width character conversion
 - Interjection removal
 - Punctuation removal
 - Out-of-vocabulary (OOV) word tagging
 - Erhua removal (for Chinese)
-- 0-to-9 conversion (for Chinese ITN)
+- 0-to-9 conversion (for Chinese and Japanese ITN)

 ## Installation